BuziBlocks/Decentralized-Crowdfunding-Website-Fund-ETH/README.md

 # Decentralized-Crowdfunding-Website---Fund-ETH
 Fund-ETH is a cutting-edge decentralized crowdfunding website built on blockchain technology.
 It allows users to create and participate in crowdfunding campaigns using Ethereum (ETH) cryptocurrency.
 Smart contracts ensure transparency, security, and automated fund distribution.
+Fund-ETH empowers creators and backers by eliminating intermediaries, reducing fees, and providing a global platform for fundraising.
+Join us in revolutionizing crowdfunding with the power of decentralization.